 I wasn’t sure just how this was all possible, and I’m always kind of suspicious about “deals” like this, but upon further reading, it sounds like magazines sometimes look for quick ways to boost their subscriber numbers in order to appeal to new/more advertisers.
 RewardSurvey and similar sites are able to scoop up a bulk order for super cheap, and then make money on the difference between what survey companies pay them for you to complete a survey, and the minuscule amount per magazine subscription they paid out.

 Some people even take this a step further and when a specific magazine comes on RS such as The Economist, they order it using several different accounts (different family members for example), then call into the subscriber services and get all of the subscriptions tacked on in a linear fashion so that they might have 48-months-worth of subscription instead of 4 x 12-month subscriptions.
 This is a level of mag-jitsu I have not attained yet.

-Here’s the short and sweet path I followed to getting cheap US-based magazines mailed to my Canadians address.
+Here’s the short and sweet path I followed to getting cheap US-based magazines mailed to my Canadian address.

-7) For the odd magazine, using the subscriber services page might not work.
-In this case it’s fine to call in to the help line.
+- For the odd magazine, using the subscriber services page might not work.
+In this case, it’s fine to call the helpline.
 Many Americans move to Canada every day and ask that their magazines be sent to their new address.
 The mags already have your money, I’m pretty sure the low-wage support person will not care about changing the address as long as you’re cool and polite.

-8) Sit back and enjoy your almost-free reading material from some of the best writers in the world.
-At this point I now have more magazines than I can actually keep up with, but it’s a good problem to have.
-If nothing else it’s great material for my students to make collages out of!
+- Sit back and enjoy your almost-free reading material from some of the best writers in the world.
+At this point, I now have more magazines than I can actually keep up with, but it’s a good problem to have.
+If nothing else it’s great materials for my students to make collages out of!